ARM-software/arm-trusted-firmware/docs/components/cot-binding.rst

                      Usage:

-                     This property provides the Object ID of hash provided in the certificate which the help of which hash information can be extracted.
+                     This property provides the Object ID of hash provided in the certificate with the help of which hash information can be extracted.

                      Value type: <string>